Your weather: Dunedin plunges to -4C, Pukaki Airport at -7C as coldest morning hits New Zealand

 Dunedin was the coldest main centre as it hit its lowest temperature this year of -4C, while Christchurch residents shivered through a low of -3.4C.

-Auckland dipped to 5C, it's equal coldest morning this year along with June 3.
+Auckland dipped to 5C, its equal coldest morning this year along with June 3.

 Wellington by comparison was a balmy 9C overnight.